SINCE YOU ASKED

 We camp at beautiful sites and provide one spacious, clean tent for every 2 people.
 Singles are given their own tent.
 On most days we’ll arrive at camp by 4:30 with plenty of time to explore the area or just sit back with a good book.
 We provide top-notch, clean equipment for use by guests, including freshly laundered sleeping bags, duffels for personal gear, comfortable ground mattresses,

-We have a great Middle Fork crew.
+We have an outstanding crew.
 Their ages range from 18 – 60 and they represent a broad spectrum of backgrounds.
 IRJ guides are fun people you will enjoy spending time with.
 They are terrific role models.
 Because most of our guests book as families, we take a cautious approach when it comes to conduct and appearance.
 Staff members do not use any tobacco products and are expected to adhere to conservative appearance standards.

 Our Menu includes a wide variety of fresh fruits and vegetables.
 Our guides are exceptional camp cooks and trained in food handling safety.
 If your party includes kids, please let us know their favorite foods.
 Juice and filtered water is always available and we provide complimentary beverages and lots of ice.

 Toilets are set up in private places away from our camping and eating areas.
 They are heavy-duty, metal containers fitted with seats that seal tightly for transport.
 Our crew sets up a clean, fresh toilet at every camp.
 All toilet facilities have adjoining hand-wash stations.